January 30, 2018

 An hour in Colonia Renovación

 “Please, my friend be very discreet.
 It’s dangerous.
 Only wear dirty clothes.
-I’ll bring extra dirty clothes in-case you are not dirty enough.” - H
+I’ll bring extra dirty clothes in case you are not dirty enough.” - H

 The market was right in front of the colony.
-After roaming around a while we entered into one street going inside the colony.
+After roaming around a while we entered one street going inside the colony.
 It was quite wide and almost every house had 2 stories.
-Some of them being used as a warehouse to store trash, some of them looked newly constructed and some were old with anchors coming out of the roof.
+Some of them were used as a warehouse to store trash, some of them looked newly constructed and some were old with anchors coming out of the roof.
 There were trees on both the pathways and inside the houses.
 I saw three people on the left side of the street seating on the curbside just outside the house.
 They were working with some sort of plastic and electronics.
-To me it seems like they were separating things.
-The women on the right was surrounded by motherboards, casing and cables.
+To me, it seems like they were separating things.
+The woman on the right was surrounded by motherboards, casing, and cables.
 She was separating the wires from the board and throwing the board on the right, accumulating into a green heap.
 The young-looking guy in front of her was also sitting low on the floor surrounded by electronics and separating them.
-Inside, there was a heap of trash wich looked like old CPUs.
+Inside, there was a heap of trash that looked like old CPUs.
 A guy in far was moving the big bags.
 Also, there was a dog just sitting outside.

 “Move fast my friend” H whispered.

 I only had the privilege to take a glance at things as I was supposed to not attract too much attention.
-This is because only an outsider will observe things with strange look and outsiders were not taken lightly in this place.
+This is because only an outsider will observe things with strange looks and outsiders were not taken lightly in this place.
 Therefore, I was trying my best to be someone who walked the streets of Colonia Renovación a million times.
 We kept on walking straight.
 I was quiet, observing as much as I can and spitting on the road once in a while.
 I guess that would make me look like one of them.
-My walk changed and expression became serious.
+My walk changed and my expression became serious.

 The site was as normal as any other colony.
-There were people on the streets wearing decent clothes, women carrying infants and kids were strolling in the middle of the streets.
+There were people on the streets wearing decent clothes, women carrying infants, and kids strolling in the middle of the streets.
 I don’t know if they were happy, but they didn’t look sad or in need of some sort of help.
 They were fine.
 Normal.
 There were shops and stalls within close proximity of the workshops.
 The more I walked, the more I saw houses and mini trucks filled with garbage.
-It varied from plastic casings to computer parts, displays, CPU, motherboards stacked on the side of the streets and in big bags inside.
+It varied from plastic casings to computer parts, displays, CPUs, and motherboards stacked on the side of the streets and in big bags inside.

 We went on a little further and saw more similar sites along the streets.
 After a while, we came out on the main street and took a right alongside the boundary of the colony.
-H was constantly passing me the warnings.
-It was the first time he brought an international person in this area.
+H was constantly passing me warnings.
+It was the first time he brought an international person to this area.

 “be more natural bro”,